Baylex/MechaCar_Statistical_Analysis/README.md

 The statistical study design has the following: ✓A metric to be tested is mentioned. ✓A null or alternative hypothesis is described. ✓A statistical test is well described to test the hypothesis. ✓The data for the statistical test is well described.

+An updated README.md that has the written summaries for Deliverables 1, 2, and 3 and your design for a statistical study comparing vehicle performance of the MechaCars against other manufacturers’ vehicles.
+To submit your challenge assignment in Canvas, click Submit, then provide the URL of your MechaCar_Statistical_Analysis GitHub repository for grading.